kelvinyim0705/building_a_CICID_pipeline/README.md

 ## 3. Configure GitHub Credentials
 1. Access Jenkins Credentials:
 - Log in to your Jenkins instance.
-- Navigate to Manage Jenkins → Manage Credentials.
+- Navigate to `Manage Jenkins` → `Credentials`.
 - Select the appropriate domain (e.g., Global credentials (unrestricted)).
 2. Add New Credential:
 - Click Add Credentials.
-- In the Kind dropdown, select Username with password.
+- In the Kind dropdown, select `Username with password`.
-- Enter your GitHub username in the Username field.
+- Enter your GitHub username in the `Username` field.
-- Paste the personal access token in the Password field.
+- Paste the personal access token in the `Password` field.
 - Provide a description to easily identify this credential.
-- Click OK to save.
+- Click `OK` to save.
 ![Screenshot 2025-01-09 at 2 59 14 PM](https://github.com/user-attachments/assets/af24497a-34d2-4c48-878b-3f363ba7f7c1)

 ## 4. Setting Up Source Control Management in Jenkins
-1. In the Jenkins dashboard, select the project you want to configure and click Configure.
+1. In the Jenkins dashboard, select the project you want to configure and click `Configure`
-2. In the Source Code Management section, select Git, then enter your repository URL.
+2. In the Source Code Management section, select `Git`, then enter your repository URL.
 3. In the Credentials dropdown menu, select the GitHub credentials you added earlier.
 ![Screenshot 2025-01-09 at 3 00 36 PM](https://github.com/user-attachments/assets/02b8933c-2ad5-406d-a2ac-db8c957f398f)

 ## 5. Set Up a Webhook in GitHub:
-1. Go to your GitHub repository and click Settings.
+1. Go to your GitHub repository and click `Settings`.
-2. In the left sidebar, select Webhooks, then click Add webhook.
+2. In the left sidebar, select `ebhooks`, then click `Add webhook`.
 3. In the Payload URL field, enter the URL of your Jenkins server, followed by /github-webhook/.
 For example: http://your-jenkins-server.com/github-webhook/.
-4. Set the Content type to application/json.
+4. Set the Content type to `application/json`.
-5. Under Which events would you like to trigger this webhook?, select Just the push event.
+5. Under Which events would you like to trigger this webhook?, select `Just the push event`.
 6. Click Add webhook to save.
 ![Screenshot 2025-01-09 at 3 03 20 PM](https://github.com/user-attachments/assets/fa749322-e9f4-4368-8fa0-fad5d06bd81e)

 ## 6. Configure Your Jenkins Job:
 1. In the Jenkins dashboard, select the job you want to configure and click Configure.
-2. In the Source Code Management section, select Git, enter your repository URL, and select the credentials you added earlier.
+2. In the Source Code Management section, select `Git`, enter your repository URL, and select the credentials you added earlier.
-3. In the Build Triggers section, check the box for GitHub hook trigger for GITScm polling.
+3. In the Build Triggers section, check the box for `GitHub hook trigger for GITScm polling`.
 4. In the Build section, add the appropriate build steps, such as executing a shell script to install dependencies and run tests:
 ![Screenshot 2025-01-09 at 3 05 38 PM](https://github.com/user-attachments/assets/8c17cbfd-6171-4651-87cc-b77cec5402d3)

 # Dockerize a react app
 There two methods to dockerize a application, which are using Dockerfile and Docker Compose.